readthedocs/readthedocs.org/docs/guides/search-indexing.rst

 .. _our issue tracker: https://github.com/readthedocs/readthedocs.org/issues/

-.. [*] For Sphinx projects, the main content is obtained from an intermediate step in the build process,
+.. [*] For Sphinx projects, the content of the main node is provided by an intermediate step in the build process,
-       but the HTML components from the main content are preserved.
+       but the HTML components from the node are preserved.